Laceless in Japan

 ♬ Aesthetic – Tollan Kim

 My time in Japan followed not only giving up alcohol but months of being completely overwhelmed.
 In my first semester at grad school, I took 17 credits, which included a fellowship.
 I commuted from Philadelphia to New York City twice a week, and to Long Island once a week.
 I worked full-time.
 When I’d get home at night, I’d crash and burn, choosing to fall asleep in front of something on streaming.
-Sometimes, if I couldn’t sleep, I’d go to a local bar to drink a glass or two of red wine to help me sleep.
-It wasn’t healthy, but I made it a point to try to make friends.
-It was one of the only parts of my day that wasn’t stressful.

 “Are you ok?”
 Mayou asks, and I realize it has been a good twenty minutes since I spoke.